MaksymDramaretskyi-1/Hillel-NPM/README.md

 npm install lodash
 ```

-**Why:** Lodash is a popular utility library for working with arrays, objects, and numbers.
+Lodash is a popular utility library for working with arrays, objects, and numbers.
 Used here as practice.

 ---